 You can learn more about telling your stories at a Project Management Toastmasters Club!

-Project Management Toastmasters clubs are open to all, but members are predominately professional project managers.
+Project Management Toastmasters clubs are open to all, but members are predominantly professional project managers.
 Houston Area Project Management Toastmasters Clubs are sponsored by PMI Houston and aligned with the goals of PMI International.
 Certified PMPs receive Professional Development Units (PDUs) for participation.

-By: Tom Goebel, PMI Houston Director of Communications
+by: Tom Goebel, PMI Houston Director of Communications

 PMI Houston is taking its duty to keep our members informed very seriously.
 Last month I told you about our efforts to increase the Chapter’s visibility through social media.
 We are focusing especially on Twitter and are working to make that the primary platform where members can access information quickly and easily.

 The Outreach Committee is also growing.
 We are bringing fresh voices into our mix who are providing great ideas about how we can continue to improve our connection with the membership.
 I’d like to take this opportunity to introduce the two newest members of our staff.

 Chizzy Menkiti is our Newsletter Content Editor.
 Chizzy is an IT professional working in the oil & gas industry here in Houston.
 She is a PMP and Agile ScrumMaster and earned a B.S. in Computer Science.
 She also holds an MBA from Imperial College London.